 In the fifth hearing on March 13, 2023, the court decided to release Gönül Erden from Sincan Women's Closed Prison and to continue the detention of Selma Atabey on the grounds of "suspicious escape".
 The next hearing will be held on June 5, 2023.

 Gönül Erden, who was under house arrest after her release, attended the ninth hearing on 5 June via Audio and Visual Information System (SEGBİS).
-Announcing its decision after the defenses, the court board decided to release Selma Atabey on condition of judicial control and postponed the hearing to October 2, 2023.
+Announcing its decision after the defenses, the court board decided to release Selma Atabey on condition of judicial control.